 With any destination there are going to be some no-go areas, and you should make sure you are aware of all of these before heading off on any adventures.
 Of course, if you are staying in a hotel with a travel company rep, and are going on excursions booked through them, then you may have very little to worry about.
 However, if you have booked a holiday solely by yourself to a destination you have never experienced before, it’s a good idea to wise up on the culture and protocols that may be in place.
 For example: is the tap water there drinkable, or will you need to budget for bottled water?
 Which restaurants are highly rated, and which are ones to avoid?
 Knowing the answers to questions such as these will help to keep your family happy and healthy whilst travelling, so can enjoy the duration of your stay to the fullest.

 The location of your accommodation is one of the key aspects that helps you to feel safe on holiday.
 If you have to walk down a long dark alley to get to your hotel reception, it’s not necessarily going to fill you with feelings of comfort and reassurance.
-Especially when traveling with children, it is a good idea to look at reviews and see which hotels are described as “family-friendly”.
+Have a look at area guides to see what the immediate vicinity is like for example Montpellier in Bristol was recently named one of the hippest areas of the UK with a great bohemian vibe.
+Especially when travelling with children, it is a good idea to look at reviews and see which hotels are described as “family-friendly”.
 An accommodation with more focus on nightclubs and drinking may not give you the best experience.
 As well as location, it is a good idea to consider the facilities.
-If you have children who are known fussy eaters or have allergies, you may want to look at a site like https://rumahdijual.com/bandung/rumah-murah, or similar, to find accommodation with cooking facilities so you can cook and prepare your own meals.
+If you have children who are known fussy eaters or have allergies, you may want to look at accommodation with cooking facilities so you can cook and prepare your own meals.
 If you know your children are extremely active and want to be in the pool all day while you sun yourself and read a book – a big hotel with only one small pool may not be the best choice.
 Maybe write down a list of the safety and activity must-haves for your accommodation, and see which available in your destination ticks all the right boxes.

 Though no parent wants to see themselves or their little one fall ill or holiday, depending on where you are travelling a dodgy tummy may be unavoidable.
 It is good to be well prepared with a high level of travel insurance, and knowledge of the pharmacies and health centres near your accommodation.
 You will also want to make sure you pack as many supplies as possible, to ensure you are not having to run out to an all hours pharmacy late at night in a country completely new to you.
 Having a supply of paracetamol or Calpol, Dioralyte rehydration sachets, Immodium, and antihistamines for any insect bites, and a travel first aid kit may really help in any unexpected circumstances.
 Whether a little one slips over running around the pool, or a bit too much sun has led to dehydration and sunstroke – it is always better to be safe than sorry.